jleonardos1/chat-app/README.md

 # Getting Started with Create React App

-This is one of the react development courses I took when I needed to learn for a project I was going to start working on.
+This is one of the React development courses I took when I needed to learn for a project I was going to start working on.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).